medialab/xan/docs/blog/csv_base_jumping.md

 *Notes*

-- grep can emulate this also, this is easy
+- grep can emulate this also, this is easy, assuming lines are expected to be of comparable lengths
 - which `xan` commands benefited from this
 - link to the Seeker in simd-csv -->